Why I Stopped Using Ghost

 If you’re using git, don’t forget to add the generated content to your gitignore

-# contentlayer
+# contentlayer.contentlayer

 Add Post Content